Ahmed4812/Neural_Network/README.md

 ::: info
-:spiral_note_pad: Most projects were done individually except some projects have collaborator for testing different models.
+ Most projects were done individually except some projects have collaborator for testing different models.
 :::

 ## :closed_book: Contents: